mhanberg/blog/_posts/2023-03-05-introducing-lazyasdf-a-tui-for-the-asdf-version-manager.md

 ![lazyasdf](https://res.cloudinary.com/mhanberg/image/upload/v1678034860/CleanShot_2023-03-04_at_14.44.18_2x.png){:standalone .space-y-2}

-`lazyasdf` is my first real* attempt at making TUIs with [Elixir](https://elixir-lang.org)!
+[lazyasdf](https://github.com/mhanberg/lazyasdf) is my first real* attempt at making a TUI with [Elixir](https://elixir-lang.org)!

-> TUI: Terminal User Interface
+[asdf](https://asdf-vm.com/) is normally used through a _command line interface_ (CLI), `lazyasdf` presents you with a _terminal user interface_ (TUI) for working with `asdf`.

-I recently fell in love with [lazygit](https://github.com/jesseduffield/lazygit) and have since dreamed of writing my own TUI programs, but in Elixir.
+I recently fell in love with [lazygit](https://github.com/jesseduffield/lazygit) and have since dreamed of writing my own TUI programs, but with Elixir.

 The TUI provides a quick and intuitive interface for those familiar with the terminal and for those who prefer a graphical application, but the TUI is so much more approachable in my humble opinion when it comes to making your own 😄.

 While I find `lazyasdf` to be an amazing achievement for myself, it isn't _super_ interesting on its own.
 Let's dive into the specifics of how I was able to build and distribute a TUI application with Elixir.